ian0x-S2/RAWUI/src/docs/guides/introduction.md

 <Accordion type="single" class="w-full mt-6">
   <AccordionItem value="item-1">
     <AccordionTrigger>
-      Is this actively maintained?
+      Found a bug or have a suggestion?
     </AccordionTrigger>
     <AccordionContent>
-      I maintain it as long as I use it in my personal projects.
-Don't expect a strict release schedule or 24/7 support, but do expect code that works in real-world scenarios.
+      Please report it!
+Since this is a personal project, I might miss things across different browsers or screen readers.
+Pull Requests are highly appreciated and help make this tool better for everyone.
     </AccordionContent>
   </AccordionItem>

   <AccordionItem value="item-2">
     <AccordionTrigger>
-      Can I use this in my projects?
+      Is this actively maintained?
     </AccordionTrigger>
     <AccordionContent>
-      Absolutely.
-The code is MIT licensed.
-You are free to use it for personal or commercial work.
-Just remember that once you copy it, it's yours to maintain.
+      I maintain it as long as I use it in my personal projects.
+Don't expect a strict release schedule, but do expect code that works in real-world scenarios.
     </AccordionContent>
   </AccordionItem>